Nauris-Valaks/product-widget/README.md

 Product widget is the parent component.
 I have chosen to have a separate folders for models and util functions used.

 As the API was returning named colors a color util was created to map the hex colours from figma instead for accurate colouring.

+`ColorChooser` component unit tests can be found in src/tests/unit.
+Tests will not run as jest setup is not finished.

 ```